 There is a ticket office on the road and parking a bit further down.
 From the parking, it’s a 4 km hike to the waterfall.
 The trail is gorgeous, but the way to the waterfall is quite steep in some parts.
 We recommend going in the morning when it’s not too hot.

 Nauyaca waterfall has two levels, and it’s absolutely stunning.
 The lower level is perfect for swimming in.
 We arrived there around 8 am and enjoyed the waterfall just for ourselves for almost 2 hours.
 It was incredible.

 One of the most unforgettable moments of our lives was to watch the humpback whales at Marino Ballena Nationalpark.
 It’s the protected area where humpback whales migrate to give birth to their babies.

+On the following link you can book a group Whale watching tour for a cost of 120 USD per person.
 Whale-watching tours at Marino Ballena Nationalpark usually take a half-day.
 However, after the tour, we got the chance to stay in the Nationalpark and explore more on land by ourselves.